hasankokes/baseMoon/README.md

 SVG versions of the assets are provided in the `public` directory.
 To create the required PNG files:
 1. Convert `public/logo.svg` to a 192x192 PNG
+2. Convert `public/preview.svg` to a 400x400 PNG
-2. Convert `public/splash.svg` to a 400x400 PNG
+3. Convert `public/splash.svg` to a 400x400 PNG
-3. Replace the placeholder PNG files
+4. Replace the placeholder PNG files

-See `PNG_CREATION_INSTRUCTIONS.md` for detailed conversion instructions.
+See `CREATE_PNG_FILES.md` for detailed conversion instructions.

 ## MiniKit Configuration